yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 P/D disaggregation can benefit overall throughput by:
 - Specializing P and D workers for compute-bound vs latency-bound tasks
-- Reducing the number of copies of the model in the cluster for decode (increasing KV cache RAM)
+- Reducing the number of copies of the model (increasing KV cache RAM) with wide parallelism

 However, P/D disaggregation is not a target for all workloads.
-We suggest exploring P/D disaggregation for:
+We suggest exploring P/D disaggregation for workloads with:
 - Large models (e.g. Llama-70B+, not Llama-8B)
 - Longer input sequence lengths (e.g 10k ISL | 1k OSL, not 200 ISL | 200 OSL)
-- Large MoE models with opportunities for wide-EP
+- Sparse MoE architectures with opportunities for wide-EP

-As a result, as you tune you P/D deployments, we suggest tuning the following parameters:
+As a result, as you tune you P/D deployments, we suggest focusing on the following parameters:
 - **Heterogenous Parallelism**: deploy P workers with less parallelism and more replicas and D workers with more parallelism and fewer replicas
 - **xPyD Ratios**: tuning the ratio of P workers to D workers to ensure balance for your ISL|OSL ratio